rodgau/chibi-XSIM/README.md

 # Further Options #

-Firmware has also been written for the new and exciting *Electric Imp* platform.
+Motion simulator firmware has also been written for the new and exciting *Electric Imp* platform.

-Read about my **zimple-XSIM** motion simulator project [here]( https://github.com/rodgau/zimple-XSIM).
+You can read about the **zimple-XSIM** project [here]( https://github.com/rodgau/zimple-XSIM).